fiskeben/speck/README.md

 ## Usage and features

-Currently the tool is very limited.
+Currently `speck` is very limited.
 It can retrieve your timeline and create new posts.

 ### Timeline

-Run `mcro` without any parameters to get your timeline.
+Run `speck` without any parameters to get your timeline.
 Pipe the output to `less` to better read it.

 ### Posting

-Run `micro post` to create a new post.
+Run `speck post` to create a new post.
 This will open your `$EDITOR` (or `vi` if it's not set) and you can write your post there.
 When you save and exit the editor the post will be created on your micro blog.